-In plain language this formula states that the "pure" effect size (or added value) of the treatment is calculated by subtracting the increase of moral judgment competence (C-score) in the traditional teaching groups $[(C_2 - C_1){trad}]$ from the increase of moral judgment competence (C-score) in the intervention groups $[(C_2 - C_1){KMDD}]$ .

-Because our multiple intervention studies involve more than 3.000 participants, even very small effects would become "significant," and because these statistics are biased and not comparable with other studies, we omit them from our report.
+In plain language this formula states that the "pure" effect size (or added value) of the treatment is calculated by subtracting the increase of moral competence (C-score) in the traditional teaching groups [(C2 - C1){trad}] from the increase of moral competence (C-score) in the intervention groups small effects would become "significant," and because these statistics are biased and not comparable with other studies, we omit them from our report.
 It would be inappropriate to calculate these insignificant and biased statistics for conventional reasons only.
-The aES shows the real, unbiased effect sizes of our educational intervention and can be easily compared to any other study using the MJT as a measurement instrument.
+The aES shows the real, unbiased effect sizes of our educational intervention and can be easily compared to any other study using the MCT as a measurement instrument.
 With some caution, this statistic can even be used to compare our results with studies using other measurement instruments, if their scales are projected on a common scale from 0 to 100.